U.S. Signs Peace Deal With Taliban After Nearly 2 Decades Of War In Afghanistan

 1. A withdrawal of U.S. troops

-"That sets the stage for the other elements, which include the United States promising to draw down from roughly 13,000 American troops in Afghanistan to about 8,600, which would be the same number we had when President Obama left office," says Michael O'Hanlon, a Brookings Institution scholar and longtime supporter of the U.S. intervention in Afghanistan.
-"So, it's not a huge change.
-It's just a reduction from the sort of mini-Trump buildup."
+Michael O'Hanlon, a Brookings Institution scholar and longtime supporter of the U.S. intervention in Afghanistan, points out that the initial drawdown brings the troop levels back to roughly the same number that were in the country under President Obama.

+"So, it's not a huge change," O'Hanlon tells NPR.
+"It's just a reduction from the sort of mini-Trump buildup."
-In the initial stages of the deal, U.S. troops would also be evacuated from five forward operating bases.

-O'Hanlon warns this agreement cannot repeat what the U.S. signed with the North Vietnamese in the 1973 Paris peace talks, "where we basically take on faith that the enemy is going to behave itself once we're gone."
+He warns this agreement cannot repeat what the U.S. signed with the North Vietnamese in the 1973 Paris peace talks, "where we basically take on faith that the enemy is going to behave itself once we're gone."

-But a State Department official insists the Taliban will continue to be subject to an edifice of sanctions imposed over the years by both the U.S. and the United Nations Security Council.

-"Part of the process of making peace is to begin to take down the edifice, but the language [in the peace accord] is carefully constructed to be conditional, depending on Taliban performance," says the official.
-"If the Taliban don't do what we hope they'll do, our requirements to begin to take down that edifice are vitiated."

 A senior Afghan official tells NPR that the U.S. forces that do remain would focus on the three missions they are currently carrying out: counter-terrorism operations, training of Afghan forces and air support for Afghan ground forces.